PlaustralCL/Cecilia-Payne/Product-Landing-Page/README.md

 ## Description
 Build a product landing page.

 This is a Free Code Camp Project.
-For more details on the project requirments see: freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-product-landing-page
+[Link to project requirements](freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-product-landing-page)

 The final project can be seen on [CodePen.](https://codepen.io/plaustralcl/full/gOLgjqe)